shizuchanw/flask_dbinteraction/README.md

 # flask_dbinteraction
-A simple flask project that involves database interaction
+A flask project that involves database interaction